-- Wherein Commission members trusted and respected each other. - Wherein all Summit partners contributed to success and ultimate outcomes. - Wherein the Summit partners recognized their interdependence but also respected their independence. - Wherein the Summit partners ensured that the communal support that each organization gives to each other in times of need continued. - Wherein Commission members recognized that when all Summit Partners work together, all will benefit. - Wherein the Commission recognized the "all hands on deck" approach to managing important issues, especially as it relates to responding to emergencies and safety. - That maintained and carried on the culture of helping one another, especially among operational staff on the Summit and on the mountain generally, which arises, in part, from the need to withstand extreme and often dangerous conditions. - That recognized the important contributions and services provided by the U.S. Forest Service. - That recognized the evocative reputation and the critical summit-related research of the Mt.
-Washington Observatory and the Appalachian Mountain Club ("AMC"). - That recognized the public service and security importance of the various Summit communications systems. - That recognized the essential roles of the historic and special experiences provided to Summit visitors by the Mt.
-Washington Cog Railway and the Mt.
-Washington Auto Road. - That recognized the hard work and dedication of N.H.
+- Wherein Commission members trusted and respected each other. - Wherein all Summit partners contributed to success and ultimate outcomes. - Wherein the Summit partners recognized their interdependence but also respected their independence. - Wherein the Summit partners ensured that the communal support that each organization gives to each other in times of need continued. - Wherein Commission members recognized that when all Summit Partners work together, all will benefit. - Wherein the Commission recognized the "all hands on deck" approach to managing important issues, especially as it relates to responding to emergencies and safety. - That maintained and carried on the culture of helping one another, especially among operational staff on the Summit and on the mountain generally, [which arises, in part, from the need to withstand extreme and often dangerous conditions]. - That recognized the evocative reputation and the critical summit-related research of the Mount Washington Observatory and the Appalachian Mountain Club ("AMC"). - That recognized the public service and security importance of the various Summits communications systems. - That recognized the [essential roles of the] historic and special experiences provided to [Summit visitors] by the Mount Washington Cog Railway and the Mount Washington Auto Road. - That recognized the hard work and dedication of N.H.
 State Parks. - That involved both the general public as well as Commission members. - That encouraged creative thinking and respected the rights of all parties. - That took advantage of prior work. - That utilized third-party expertise where appropriate.